-This post is a further follow up from my original ‘Here’s a Quick Way to Understand PLC Inputs and Outputs’.
-There are basically two different kinds of PLC inputs, Discrete and analog.
+This post is a further follow-up from my original ‘Here’s a Quick Way to Understand PLC Inputs and Outputs.’
+There are two different kinds of PLC inputs, Discrete and analog.
 Discrete inputs are either ‘ON’ or ‘OFF’; 1 or 0.
 You can think of them as a single switch.
 Analog inputs have a range to them.
-They are inputs that usually will sense pressure, temperature, height, weight, etc. They usually have one of the following signals that are inputted into the PLC: 4-20mA, 0-10VDC, 1-5VDC.
+They are inputs that usually will sense pressure, temperature, height, weight, etc. They typically have one of the following signals inputted into the PLC: 4-20mA, 0-10VDC, 1-5VDC.

-The above diagram has two inputs.
-A normally open (NO) and a normally closed (NC).
-When we talk about normally open and close, think of the condition of the input if no one touches anything.
-A normally open contact will not turn on the input to the PLC card in its ‘normal’ state.
-The normally closed contact will turn on the input to the PLC card in its ‘normal’ state.
+The above diagram has two inputs—a normally open (NO) and a normally closed (NC).
+Consider the input condition when discussing ordinary opening and closing if no one touches anything.
+A normally open contact will not turn on the Input to the PLC card in its ‘normal state.
+The normally closed contact will turn on the Input to the PLC card in its ‘normal condition.

 Normally Open Input

-The NO contact when activated will complete a circuit and turn on the PLC input.
+The NO contact, when activated, will complete a circuit and turn on the PLC input.
 Ladder logic will then turn on if you use a normally open (Examine On) input in your program.
-See above diagram.
+See the above diagram.

 Normally Closed Input

-The NC contact when activated will break a circuit and turn off the PLC input.
-Ladder logic will then turn off if you use a normally open (Examine On) input in your program.
-See above diagram.
+The NC contact, when activated, will break a circuit and turn off the PLC input.
+Ladder logic will turn off if you use a normally open (Examine On) input in your program.
+See the above diagram.

-As you can see with the diagram above this can get tricky to determine the on/off condition of the input.
 PLC logic can convert any signal by using normally closed (Examine Off) inputs in the program.
-In the field, I usually look at the PLC input lights, and wiring diagrams to determine the current state of the input.
+As you can see from the diagram above, this can get tricky to determine the on/off condition of the Input.
+In the field, I usually look at the PLC input lights and wiring diagrams to select the current state of the Input.
 This is before diving into the program to troubleshoot.

 Here is a link to wiring up discrete 3-wire sensors in the field.
 Here’s a Quick Way to Wire NPN and PNP devices